Teaching and Learning

 Additionally in the event of illness, the students are able to catch up by viewing the recordings.
 After significant studies, evidence shows that the students like being able to access the recordings of lectures, they use them and find them very useful.

-Pre-lab Exercises and Tutorials
+Health and Safety, Pre-lab Exercises and Tutorials

-- There are web-based exercises that student must complete before starting lab work.
+- web-based exercises that student must complete before starting lab work.
 The aim is to make sure that students can be confident in what chemistry they are undertaking in the lab by ensuring they have a grasp of the important concepts beforehand.

 Lab time is for doing practical work, and both of these points allow students to spend most of their lab hours perfecting their lab techniques.